 Chief Executive Officer's Compensation.
 The compensation of James N. Stanard, President and Chief Executive Officer of the Company, is determined and reviewed by the Compensation Committee.
-In determining Mr. Stanard's contributions toward creation and enhancement of shareholder value, including the achievement of agreed-upon objectives.
+In determining Mr. Stanard's compensation, the Compensation Committee evaluates Mr. Stanard's contributions toward creation and enhancement of shareholder value, including the achievement of agreed-upon objectives.
 The Compensation Committee considers subjective factors, such as Mr. Stanard's dedication and leadership abilities, as well as objective factors, such as his impact on the financial and operating performance of the Company.
 The Compensation Committee believes that the continuing development of the Company, the operating results of the Company, the execution of the Company's capital plan, the success in motivating the employees of the Company, the articulation of the strategic vision of the Company and the current market position of the Company were significantly impacted by Mr. Stanard and members of his management team.